No agenda, no maps, no plans. Get lost in Mdina’s ancient bastions & narrow streets and peek through its noble past.

 There is an exposed parapet in the square which allows you to walk on a section of the bastion.
 From there, you can have some amazing views of the surrounding villages; the impressive Mosta Dome (Mosta Rotunda), the small town of Mtarfa and even Sliema and Valletta to the west.
 Get that camera of yours prepared for some amazing shots!

 #12 The Greeks Gate – two architectural styles in one

 The second entrance to Mdina, the Greeks Gate, is less ornate than the main gate and was built in the medieval era.
 However, in 1724, Charles François de Mondion, added an outer structure, in… baroque style.

 So the gate consists of two vaulted gateways.
-The inner medieval and the outer baroque, grafted in front of each other.
+The inner medieval and the outer baroque.
 Once you enter through the gate you will find yourself in a small square called Piazza dei Greci, which connects to a number of roads leading to different parts of Mdina.